 Top 3 Reasons to Teach Our Kids Coding

-We are thrilled to have guest blogger, Katherine (Tori) Lutz, submit this blog on 3 reasons to teach young children coding.
+We are thrilled to have guest blogger, Katherine (Tori) Lutz, submit this blog on 3 reasons to teach young learners coding.
 She is a recent Florida State University graduate and a current student at Columbia University.
-Her professional experience surrounds freelance work in the areas of writing, editing and marketing within education.
 Thank you Katherine!

 Preparing our kids for the world ahead of them is becoming more challenging as different and more complex skills become popular and even necessary.
 One of those skills is coding.
 Though it may seem like a skill that only few people know or need to know, the increasing importance of technology has caused a drastic rise in the need for coders as well.
 Plus, if nothing else, coding is a fun way to help your child develop a range of other necessary skills that will help them in all areas of life.

 Here are three reasons to start helping your child learn how to code as early on as possible!

 Finding motivation can be a challenge for any age group, but it is often especially difficult with children who have a lot of energy and are still learning discipline and organizational skills.